abadaba42/Eleventy_site/README.md

 ## Commands_reminder

-To run eleventy site generaor in a new environment, npm modules have to be installed:
+To run eleventy site generator in a new environment, npm modules have to be installed:
 ```
 npm init -y
 npm install @11ty/eleventy